prem-ramamoorthy/DataScienceTask/README.md

 - **Countdown Timer**: Dynamic countdown to event date
 - **Collapsible Content**: Expandable schedule and FAQ sections
 - **Form Validation**: Client-side validation for registration forms

-## 🤝 Contributing

-We welcome contributions to improve the website!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

-## 📋 Future Enhancements

-- [ ] Integration with event management platforms
-- [ ] Email notification system
-- [ ] Live chat support
-- [ ] Multi-language support
-- [ ] Dark/light theme toggle
-- [ ] SEO optimization
-- [ ] Analytics integration

-## 📞 Contact & Support

-- **Event Organizers**: [Your contact email]
-- **Technical Support**: [Tech support email]
-- **Website Issues**: Please create an issue in this repository

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Data Science Club organizing committee
-- All speakers and mentors participating in the event
-- Contributors and community members
-- [Any third-party resources, libraries, or inspirations]

----

-**Built with ❤️ by the Data Science Club Team**

-For more information about the Data Science Club, visit [your club website/social media]